 - Life goals

-Once all your tasks are outlined and organized into one of the six categories, you can being knocking them out.
+Once all your tasks are outlined and organized into one of these 6 categories, you can begin knocking them out.

-Drawbacks: The startup time that is required may be hard for some people, and the implementation can be complicated.
+The startup time that’s required may be hard for some people, and implementation can be complicated.

-A productivity guru named Francesco Cirillo invented Pomorodo, a productivity system built on the idea of getting things done in predetermined blocks of time.
+A productivity guru named Francesco Cirillo invented the Pomorodo Technique, a productivity system built on the idea of getting things done in predetermined blocks of time.

 Implementing Pomodoro is very simple.
-You break a task up into 25 minute segments, called Pomodoros.
-In between each Pomodoro, you take five a five minute break.
-After four Pomodoros, you take a longer break.
+You break a task up into 25-minute segments, called Pomodoros.
+In between each Pomodoro, you take a 5-minute break.
+After 4 Pomodoros, you take a longer break.

 Some devotees use a cute tomato-shaped timer set at 25 minutes.
 Seriously.
 (Pomodoro is tomato sauce in the culinary world.)

-There are six objectives in organizing your schedule Pomodoro-style.
+There are 6 objectives in organizing your schedule Pomodoro-style.

-- Objective 1: Find out how much effort an activity requires, divided into Pomodoros (25 minutes)
+- Find out how much effort an activity requires, divided into Pomodoros (25 minutes)

-- Objective 2: Protect your Pomodoro from any and all interruptions.
+- Protect your Pomodoro from any and all interruptions.

-- Objective 3: Estimate the Pomodoros needed for an activity.
+- Estimate the Pomodoros needed for an activity.

-- Objective 5: Create a timetable that matches your workflow and life.
+- Create a timetable that matches your workflow and life.

-The ideas of Pomodoro are explained in the book, Pomodoro Technique.
+The ideas of Pomodoro are explained in the book The Pomodoro Technique.

-The advantages of the Pomodoro technique are four-fold
+The advantages of the Pomodoro Technique are 4-fold:

 - Work with time, not against it.